The Tim Newfields Homepage

 2. INFORMATION LITERACY

-I enjoy helping others develop their information literacy skills.
-Key aspects of information literacy are learning how to use computers, information databases, and online resources.
+I believe it is essential to develop information literacy skills.
+I believe that concept involves more than technical information about how to use computers, information databases, and online resources.
+It also involves critical thinking skills and an ability to discern sub-texts.
 Since 1995 I've been teaching information literacy skills to undergraduate students and peers.
 In particular, I'm interested in creating online resources for ESL teachers and students.
 I edit four JALT-related homepages and am active in several CALL-related interest groups.

 Relevant Articles I've Written -